CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 The dataset for regression
 ===========================
 The dataset required for survival regression must be in the format of a Pandas DataFrame.
-Each row of the DataFrame should be an observation.
+Each row of the DataFrame represents an observation.
 There should be a column denoting the durations of the observations.
-There may be a column denoting the event status of each observation (1 if event occurred, 0 if censored).
+There may (or may not) be a column denoting the event status of each observation (1 if event occurred, 0 if censored).
 There are also the additional covariates you wish to regress against.
 Optionally, there could be columns in the DataFrame that are used for stratification, weights, and clusters which will be discussed later in this tutorial.

 An example dataset we will use is the Rossi recidivism dataset, available in *lifelines* as :meth:`~lifelines.datasets.load_rossi`.